astrapi69/mystic-crypt/README.md

  * Brute-force processing
  * Wordlist processing

+Encryption and decryption processes are always executed in the backround so it is a black box for the user.
+If you want to see this library in action you can download this [gui client](https://github.com/astrapi69/mystic-crypt-ui) and see some features described above.

 ## License

 The source code comes under the liberal MIT License, making mystic-crypt great for all types of applications.